gvspraveen/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-For pipeline, I defined a class pipeline.
+For pipeline, I defined a class - `Pipeline`.
 This class processes each frame.
-Internally it keeps track of bounding boxes identified in previous frames.
+Internally it keeps track of heatmaps in previous frames (running average of past n frames).

 In order to even out false positives and wobbly boxes, I explored multiple options.

 1. Keep track of bounding boxes from last `n` frames.
 When applying heatmap for any frame using bounding boxes from previous `n` frames.